How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 - Wearable sensors can collect movement, physiological signals (e.g., heart rate, muscle activity), and usage patterns

-- Remote monitoring capabilities allow clinicians to track home-based therapy
+- Remote monitoring capabilities allow clinicians to track therapy

-These capabilities create a responsive recovery ecosystem that adapts to the patient's changing needs and abilities throughout the recovery journey.
+These capabilities can create a recovery ecosystem that adapts to the patient's changing needs and abilities throughout the recovery journey.

-AI technologies are increasingly being used to facilitate neuroplasticity in stroke recovery by analyzing patient data and delivering individualized interventions.
+AI technologies have increasing potential to facilitate neuroplasticity in stroke recovery by analyzing patient data and delivering personalized neurotherapeutic interventions.

-- Calibrate neuromodulation therapies that stimulate specific brain networks
+- Calibrate neurotherapeutics that stimulate specific brain networks

-- Identify optimal timing for interventions based on neuroplastic windows
+- Identify optimal timing for interventions based on neuroplasticity

-- Deliver progressively challenging tasks that are adjusted to patient’s abilities
+- Deliver progressively challenging tasks that are adjusted to the patient’s abilities

-By analyzing, calibrating and continuously adapting to each patient’s evolving needs, AI-guided approaches have the potential to accelerate recovery and maximize functional gains by directly supporting the brain’s natural capacity for recovery and reorganization.
+By analyzing, calibrating, and continuously adapting to each patient’s evolving needs, AI-guided precision neurotherapeutic approaches have the potential to accelerate recovery and maximize functional gains by directly supporting the brain’s natural capacity for recovery and reorganization.

-The integration of AI into stroke rehabilitation also plays a critical role in tackling the wider systemic challenges of stroke care.
+The integration of AI into stroke recovery also plays a critical role in tackling the wider systemic challenges of stroke care.

 - Quicker restoration of functional independence